Renting: moving out

 Getting your bond back

 Either party can claim the bond first.
-You do not need to wait for the landlord or agent to clear your bond or make a claim on it.
-If you don’t owe any outstanding rent, haven’t damaged the property and left the property in a clean state of repair, you can claim the bond as soon as you have vacated and handed back the keys.
+You don’t need to wait for the landlord or agent to clear your bond or make a claim on it.
+If you don’t owe any outstanding rent, haven’t damaged the property, and left the property in a clean state of repair, you can claim the bond as soon as you have vacated and handed back the keys.

 What is ‘fair wear and tear’?

-This is deterioration that occurs due to exposure, time, or normal use, despite care and maintenance.
-So, for example, you’re not liable for things like:
+This is deterioration that occurs due to exposure, time or normal use, despite care and maintenance.
+For example, you’re not liable for things like:

 • faded curtains or cords